Henry Caldwell: Post-military career

 Caldwell was a founder of the Agriculture Society (1791), serving as its chairman, to improve the breeding of livestock and the production of hemp in Quebec.
-In 1801 he purchased all the property that had belonged to Governor Murray, establishing himself as an important landowner, and he bought further considerable tracts of land throughout Quebec.
+In 1801, he purchased all the property that belonged to Governor Murray, establishing himself as an important seigneur, or landowner, and he bought further considerable tracts of land throughout Quebec.
+In January 1801, a public notice was issued announcing the sheriff’s sale of six acres of land in Caldwell Manor, seized following a court judgment in favor of Henry Caldwell.
+The land, originally granted by Caldwell to Andrew Liddel, was auctioned off at Saint-Armand after legal action taken against James and Robert Liddel.
+This event illustrates Caldwell’s active role as a landowner and creditor in Lower Canada’s seigneurial system.

 From the mills he built he supplied the troops stationed in North America and bought boats, wharves and warehouses to produce, store and export his goods.
 In 1810 alone he sold more than 1,775,000 pounds of flour to the government for just under £22,000.

 In 1804, as a result of the Napoleon's European blockade, Caldwell persuaded Henry Dundas, 1st Viscount Melville, the Lord of the Admiralty, to instead develop Canadian timber for the Royal Navy.
 His sawmills became the best known in Quebec and the Etchemin mills at the mouth of the Etchemin River were among the largest.

 As a politician he was "a man of rather tempestuous nature and strong personality (and) he naturally found himself in conflict with the governors of the time."
 In 1784 he was appointed deputy receiver general.
 Under Governor Carleton he focused on improving the militia, highways, communications and later education.
 Ten years later, in 1794, he was sworn in as Receiver-General of Lower Canada with an annual salary of £400.
 He retained this position until 1808 when his son, John Caldwell, took over.
 Long after his death, in 1823, it was discovered that he had embezzled nearly £40,000 during the exercise of his duties, including almost £8,000 from the Jesuit estates, which he had managed as treasurer of the commission set up to administer them.

 Death

-Henry Caldwell died May 28, 1810 at his home, Belmont, near Quebec.
+Henry Caldwell died May 28, 1810, at his home, Belmont, in Ste.
+Foy.
 His wife, Ann, died six years earlier.
-She was a daughter of Alexander Hamilton (d.1808) M.P., K.C., of Hampton Hall, Co.
-Dublin & Newtonhamilton, Co.
+She was a daughter of Alexander Hamilton (d.1808) M.P., K.C., of Hampton Hall, County Dublin & Newtonhamilton, Co.
 Armagh.
 Her father represented Belfast in Parliament.
-Ann was the great aunt of Chief Justice Edward Bowen who came to Quebec with the Caldwells.
+Ann was the great-aunt of Chief Justice Edward Bowen who came to Quebec with the Caldwells.
 Henry left all his personal goods and property to his only son, except for the seigneury of Lauson, which he bequeathed to his grandson Henry John Caldwell, and what was left of Sans Bruit, which went to his granddaughter Ann Caldwell; he also left various gifts to relatives and friends.